 I could quite possibly come up with a list of a thousand reasons to make Poland your next travel destination.
-Here are four of the very best reasons to visit Poland:
+Well, here are four of the very best reasons to visit Poland:

 1. TRAVEL OPPORTUNITIES – STUNNING CITIES AND OLD TOWNS

-Everybody’s heard of them.
-The Big Six – Warsaw, Kraków, Łódź, Wrocław, Poznań and Gdańsk.
-Everybody has their favourite/s.
+Everybody’s heard of the Big Six – Warsaw, Kraków, Łódź, Wrocław, Poznań and Gdańsk.
+Of course, everybody has got their favourite/s.
 I can only say that they’re all worth visiting for quite varying reasons.

 If, for whatever reason, the Big Six don’t float your boat – there’s a decent choice of medium-sized cities you can visit.
-These places include Toruń, Bydgoszcz, Lublin, Szczecin, Katowice, Częstochowa and Rzeszów.
+For instance, Toruń, Bydgoszcz, Lublin, Szczecin, Katowice, Częstochowa and Rzeszów are all worth visiting.

-I’ve been to ten out of the 13 above-mentioned places.
-They’ve all got their own special charm, and a mere weekend getaway in most of these cities will have you coming back for more.
+I’ve been to ten out of the thirteen above-mentioned places.
+Frankly, they’ve all got their own special charm.
+I genuinely believe that a mere weekend getaway in most of these cities will have you coming back for more.

 2. THE WAY LIFE USED TO BE – BELIEFS, FAIRS, FESTIVALS AND TRADITIONS

 Some of the most famous Polish traditions haven’t lost their edge.
-For instance, Polish people still very much pay heed to the Christian celebration of All Saints’ Day on November 1.
+For example, most Polish people still pay heed to the Christian celebration of All Saints’ Day on November 1.
 On this day, Poles return to their home cities to visit the graves of their deceased relatives.
 Most people lay flowers and light candles on the graves of their beloved ones.

 3. NATURAL BEAUTY IN POLAND